 You'll Feel It: In your shoulders and chest.

 The Body-Love Benefit: This move builds your upper body, giving you a sexy, formidable presence no one will be able to ignore.

 Kacy's Coaching Tips: Light weights are the way to go here.
 Even 8-pound dumbbells can feel like 30 pounds when you hold them out to your sides for more than a few seconds.
-You want to strengthen, not strain, your shoulders.1.
-Stand in the power position with your feet close together, knees soft.
-Hold a dumbbell in each hand, palms facing out.
+You want to strengthen, not strain, your shoulders.

 Double Bicep Curls